 9. Witness the Spectacular Undergrounds of Salina Turda

-Romania may be overflowing with unearthly natural landscapes, yet it also embraces man-made sites that are worth visiting.
-Salina Turda remains on top of the list of theme parks you should visit at least once.
-It’s a fascinating underground salt mine located in the Durgău-Valea Sărată region of Turda, right into the depths of the renowned Transylvania.
+Romania may be overflowing with unearthly natural landscapes, yet it also embraces man-made sites worth visiting.
+Salina Turda remains on top of the theme parks you should visit at least once.
+It’s a fascinating underground salt mine in the Durgău-Valea Sărată region of Turda, right into the depths of the renowned Transylvania.

-Salina Turda is one of Europe’s oldest salt mines that turned into a theme park in 2009.
-It offers activities for all family members, including the panoramic wheel, bowling lanes, mini golf trails, table tennis, and sports field.
-The best experience of all is a relaxing boat ride in Theresa Mine while observing the spectacular setting.
+Salina Turda is one of Europe’s oldest salt mines, which was turned into a theme park in 2009.
+It offers activities for all family members, including the panoramic wheel, bowling lanes, mini golf trails, table tennis, and sports fields.
+The best experience is a relaxing boat ride in Theresa Mine while observing the spectacular setting.

-The underground park doesn’t include food and drink facilities, and even snacks aren’t allowed.
-It’s all in the attempt to eliminate the build-up of trash, polluting the air and environment.
+The underground park doesn’t include food and drink facilities, and snacks aren’t allowed.
+This is in an attempt to eliminate the build-up of trash, which pollutes the air and environment.
 Interestingly, it’s rated among the places with clean air and minimal bacteria.
-We ought to inform you that bringing a jacket along is a life-saver since it’s pretty chilly down there.
+We ought to inform you that bringing a jacket along is a lifesaver since it’s pretty chilly down there.

 10. Sense Tranquility at Bucharest Botanical Gardens